Can I Open a Bank Account Without an EIN

 By taking the time to clearly delineate a line between your personal accounts and your business accounts, you will undoubtedly save yourself many headaches, but investing in an EIN isn’t just about avoiding problems.
 In fact, by having an EIN, you also set yourself up to benefit from several unique advantages.

 NorthOne Business Banking is a great option for a business looking to open a business bank account.

 Advantages of Having an EIN for Your Business

 There are numerous advantages to having an EIN for your business, including increasing your banking options, building business credit, legitimizing your business, and much more.
 Let’s take a closer look at these and a few other key benefits to registering your business with a proper EIN.

 More Banking Options

-Even if you’re a sole-proprietor or a single-member LLC that doesn’t legally need an EIN to operate, you will find that not having the number may severely limit your business’ banking options.
-Some banks do permit non-EIN businesses to open accounts, but those that already have an identification number with the IRS will have a much wider range of banks to choose from.
-This allows you to keep the market competitive in your business’ favor with banks clamoring to give you the best rates.
+Even if you’re a sole proprietor or a single-member LLC that doesn’t legally need an EIN to operate, you will find that not having the number may severely limit your business’ banking options.
+Some banks permit non-EIN businesses to open accounts, but those with an identification number with the IRS will have a much wider range of banks to choose from.
+This allows you to keep the market competitive in your business’ favor, with banks clamoring to give you the best rates.

 Can Hire Employees

 If you don’t have an EIN, you cannot hire employees to work for your company.
 Businesses are only exempt from EINs if they operate under the efforts of a single individual.
 Any additional help or service paid for is not permitted under federal laws.
-So even if you are a sole-proprietorship, by investing in an EIN early on, you can set yourself for success when you eventually do want to start hiring employees, contractors, or other individuals.
+So even if you are a sole proprietor, by investing in an EIN early on, you can set yourself up for success when you eventually want to hire employees, contractors, or other individuals.